sedelmeyer/predicting-crime/pages/results.md

 For Neural Networks we started with a simple fast-training 3-layer fully connected network with 64 nodes which provided a ``weighted AUC`` of **0.498**.
 Given that our simple model was overfitting we added dropout layers to our next model.
 This model had similar performance in train and test and had an ``accuracy score`` of **0.307** and ``weighted AUC`` of **0.638** on test data.
 We also ran a complex overnight model but the accuracy did not improve.

-To derive insights into how each of the crime types are effected by the predictors we changed one predictor at a time while holding all the other predictors constant.
+To derive insights into how each of the crime types are affected by the predictors we changed one predictor at a time while holding all the other predictors constant.
 The output graphs in the Neural Network notebook provide an excellent visual tool to interpret how a predictor affects the crime type.

 &nbsp;